 Next Tuesday, Tate and I are traveling together for ten days.
-We’re heading over to the Middle East, to gather the rest of our household goods we left there, and to spend time with our friends.
+We’re heading over to Turkey to gather the rest of our household goods we left there and to spend time with our friends.

 If you haven’t yet gathered, I travel a LOT.
 Not always gleefully, but for the most part, I do enjoy it.
 It helps that over the years, I’ve learned to do it fairly well.

 The key is to pack well.
 Packing too much can burden your trip and cloud your mind, leaving you to deal more with the stuff than with enjoying your experience.
 It’s pretty hard to pack too little, but it has happened to me before.
 When that happens, I spend too many brain cells thinking about that one thing I wish I had.

 I pack the same when I’m traveling for a week or longer, no matter how long I’m gone or where I’m going.
 Here are my core essentials.

 Simple solid-colored tanks are versatile, lightweight, and pack tightly, so I bring 4-6 of them.
 I typically wear two at a time and can interchange all of them.

 I bring 2-3 cardigans that will match all my tanks and are a variety of weights so that they serve different purposes.
 Cardigans can instantly dress up a tank top and skirt and are great for those days where the weather fluctuates.

 One pair, in a dark rinse.
 Jewelry can make them dressier, or you can throw on a tank and go.
 I typically wear my jeans on the plane, so I don’t have to pack them—makes the suitcase even lighter.